Franco-Mongol alliance: Saint Louis and the Mongols

 Louis IX of France had communications with the Mongols throughout his own crusades.
 During his first venture to Outremer, he was met on December 20, 1248 in Cyprus by two Mongol envoys, Nestorians from Mosul named David and Marc, who brought a letter from the Mongol commander in Persia, Eljigidei.
 The letter communicated a more conciliatory tone than previous Mongol demands for submission, and Eljigidei's envoys suggested that King Louis should land in Egypt while Eljigidei attacked Baghdad, as a way of preventing the Muslims of Egypt and those of Syria from joining forces.
 Louis responded by sending the emissary Andrew of Longjumeau to the Great Khan Güyük, but Güyük died from drink before the emissary arrived at his court.
 Güyük's widow Oghul Qaimish simply gave the emissary a gift and a condescending letter to take back to King Louis, instructing him to continue sending tributes each year.

 Louis's campaign against Egypt did not go well.
 He captured Damietta, but lost his entire army at the Battle of Al Mansurah, and was himself captured by the Egyptians.
-His release was eventually negotiated in return for a ransom (some of which was a loan from the Templars) and the surrender of the city of Damietta.
-A few years later, in 1253 he sought allies among both the Ismaili Assassins and the Mongols.
+His release was eventually negotiated in return for a ransom—some of which was a loan from the Knights Templar—and the surrender of the city of Damietta.
+A few years later, in 1253 he sought allies among both the Ismaili Order of Assassins and the Mongols.
 When he saw a letter from Hethum's brother, the Armenian noble Sempad, which spoke well of the Mongols, Louis dispatched the Franciscan William of Rubruck to the Mongol court.
-But the Mongol leader Möngke replied with only a letter via William in 1254, asking for the King's submission to Mongol authority.
+The Mongol leader Möngke replied in 1254 through a letter carried by William asking for the king's submission to Mongol authority.

 Louis attempted a second crusade (the Eighth Crusade) in 1270.
 The Mongol Ilkhanate leader Abaqa wrote to Louis IX offering military support as soon as the Crusaders landed in Palestine, but Louis instead went to Tunis in modern Tunisia.
 His intention was evidently to first conquer Tunis, and then to move his troops along the coast to reach Alexandria in Egypt.
 The French historians Alain Demurger and Jean Richard suggest that this crusade may still have been an attempt at coordination with the Mongols, in that Louis may have attacked Tunis instead of Syria following a message from Abaqa that he would not be able to commit his forces in 1270, and asking to postpone the campaign to 1271.
 Envoys from the Byzantine emperor, the Armenians and the Mongols of Abaqa were present at Tunis, but events put a stop to plans for a continued crusade when Louis died of illness.
 According to legend, his last word was "Jerusalem".